 Heart & Cardiac Services

-Heart Failure is a serious condition which must be managed by a doctor.
-Heart failure can reduce your quality of life and makes everyday activities exhausting because the heart muscle becomes weak and doesn’t pump properly.
+Heart Failure (HF) is a serious condition which must be managed by a medical professional who specialises in Cardiology.
+HF can reduce your quality of life and make everyday activities exhausting, this is because the heart muscle becomes weak and doesn’t pump properly.
 People who have Heart Failure will have had some other long-term health-related problems such as heart disease, high blood pressure, diabetes or it can also be caused by cardiomyopathy (a condition where your heart is unable to pump an adequate supply of blood around the body), which is a disease of the heart muscle.

 Diagnosing Heart Failure

 Early intervention is usually discussed with your GP, as they can address what signs and symptoms you have.
 If considered appropriate, you will be referred to a cardiologist, who will evaluate your tests results, and diagnose you.
-A Cardiologist such as Dr Peter Fahmy will seek to reduce any hospitalisations for Heart Failure.
-Once you are diagnosed, he will work with your GP on the best Heart Failure Management plan for you.
+A Cardiologist such as Dr Peter Fahmy will seek to reduce any hospitalisations for HF.
+Once you are diagnosed, Dr Fahmy will work with your GP or local doctor on the best management plan for you.

 Tests for Heart Failure